 The quality of leadership and management is good.
-The managers work in close cooperation with the host school and local authority to ensure a good quality of provision and to support improvement.
-Staff hold good levels of professional qualifications and are strongly committed to driving further improvement.
+The manager and her staff work in close cooperation with the Sure Start Centre, host school and local authority to ensure good quality of provision and supported improvement.
+Staff are strongly committed to driving further improvement.
 Self-evaluation procedures are good and reflect the views of staff, parents and children.
-However, procedures to routinely monitor all aspects of provision, including the staff's day-to-day work are not yet fully embedded.
-As a result, there are some minor differences in the quality of resources between the two buildings.
+The leaders monitor the work of all staff and carefully track children's progress to guide the improvement of provision.
 Staff have clear roles and responsibilities and contribute well to the smooth running of the setting.
 They are well qualified and experienced in supporting children with special educational needs and/or disabilities and this contributes to the promotion of good equality and diversity.
-Staff are ambitious to achieve continuous improvement and regularly improve and update their qualifications.
+Staff are ambitious to be the best they can be and regularly improve and update their qualifications.

 Children's welfare is at the heart of the setting's work.
 Procedures for safeguarding and to ensure all staff are suitable to work with children are good.
 Staff ensure that the premises are safe and secure through regular risk assessments.
-There are robust and secure procedures for the administration of medication and for recording accidents and injuries.
+There are robust and secure procedures for the administration of medication and the recording of accidents and injuries.
+The quality and impact of welfare procedures are monitored frequently and rigorously.

 The engagement with parents and carers is good.
 This ensures children quickly settle in and make good progress, especially in their personal development.
 Parents and carers find staff are approachable and welcome the flexible approach to meeting their needs.
 They receive a good range of information about their children's progress.
-Parents and carers' views are regularly sought and these influence the setting's future planning.
-The setting has good links with other local providers and benefits from sharing resources and staff expertise with the host school.
+Parents and carers' views are regularly sought through questionnaires and influence the setting's future planning.